 What you’ll need:

 - fresh herbs and garden plants (I happened to have rosemary and I snipped some oregano, lavender, sage, and dusty miller from the garden.)
 If fresh herbs or foliage is scarce this time of year, a fresh poultry seasoning herb kit from the grocery store would do.
-Small tree branch cuttings could work here too.
+Small tree branch cutting, berry stems, or flowers would work here too.

 - gift tags with strings I found these brown paper ones at Target.
 Any craft store will have them.
 Or make your own.